Return to David Crawford's home page

 China Medical University, Shenyang, China.
 General library consultant April/May 1986.
 Visit sponsored by the China Medical University, the Canadian International Development Agency and the Gouvernement du Québec.

 China Medical University, Shenyang, China.
 General library consultant and advisor on both the health sciences library and the Faculty of Medical Library and Information Science, now the School of Information Management and Information Systems (Medicine).
-Visits, August - December 1989, November - December 1991, April - May 1998, August - September 2001, September/October 2004.
-Continuing consultation by mail, e-mail and occasional visits.
+Visits, 1986, 1989, 1991, 1998, 2001, 2004.
+Continuing consultation by mail, e-mail and occasional visits to Canada by CMU staff.

 World Health Organization.
 Expert consultant (and participant) for five-day Workshop on "Library Cooperation in the age of Information Technology".
 Beijing, China, October 1989.

-1986 - 2002 Project Director, McGill University/China Medical University Cooperative Project.
-This project supports the exchange of staff members between the two libraries.
+McGill University/China Medical University Cooperative Project.
+Project Director.
+This project became an official university-university link and it supports the exchange of staff members between the two libraries.
+1986 - 2002

-1994 - 2002 John Wiley and Sons.
-Member, Science, Technology and Medicine (STM) Library Advisory Board.
+John Wiley and Sons.
+Member (representing Canada), Science, Technology and Medicine (STM) Library Advisory Board.
+1994 - 2002

 1988 UNESCO/CIDA grant to support the McGill University - China Medical University Cooperative Project. ($14,500)